phisad/pytorch-expresso/README.md

 # pytorch-expresso

-High-level framework for PyTorch to quickly setup training using configurable experiments
+A high-level framework for PyTorch to quickly set up a training pipeline by using configurable experiments.

 # Usage